dangdaiptit/todolist-app/README.md

 ```

-- Then connect the db according to the mysql configuration information in dokcer.
+- Then connect the db according to the mysql configuration information in docker.